Artsong and Gender in Dialogue

 ‘Mother, Father, Child’ – Family Portrayals in German Romantic Lullabies and Their Role in Gender Discourse

-Frances Falling (Vienna, Austria)
+Frances Falling (Graz, Austria)

 Poet, Composer, Mother: Exploring Identity and Agency in Florence Price’s Art Songs